 Frequently Asked Questions

 If you are studying a degree-level course at a university with track record status, you can work up to 20 hours per week during term time and full-time during official vacation periods.
-Students on courses below degree level are limited to 10 hours per week during term time.
+Students on courses below degree level (foundation, HND) and pre-sessional English courses are limited to 10 hours per week during term time.
+The 20-hour limit cannot be averaged across weeks — each calendar week (Monday-Sunday) is assessed independently.

-No. Freelance work and self-employment are strictly prohibited on a UK student visa.
-This includes remote work for overseas clients, running an online business, or providing services independently.
-Violating this rule can result in visa cancellation and future entry bans.
+No. Freelance work and self-employment are strictly prohibited on a UK Student visa.
+This includes remote work for overseas clients via online platforms, running a business, providing services independently, and gig economy work.
+UKVI considers the work to occur where you are physically located, which is the UK.
+Violating this rule can result in visa cancellation and re-entry bans.

 Yes.
 You can switch from a Student visa to a Skilled Worker visa from inside the UK without completing your degree.
-You need a job offer from a licensed sponsor at RQF Level 3 or above, meeting the salary threshold.
+However, since 22 July 2025, the role must be at RQF Level 6 (degree level) or above, and you must meet the new £41,700 general salary threshold or £33,400 as a New Entrant.
 Your application must be submitted while your Student visa is still valid.

 What happens if I work more than 20 hours during term time?

 Exceeding your permitted working hours is a breach of your visa conditions.
-The Home Office may curtail or cancel your visa, require you to leave the UK, and impose a re-entry ban.
+The Home Office may curtail or cancel your visa, require you to leave the UK, and impose a re-entry ban of 1-10 years.
 Your university is also required to report suspected breaches to UKVI, which could trigger an investigation.
+Your employer may also be fined up to £60,000 per illegal worker, so reputable employers strictly enforce hour limits.

-The UK student visa application fee is £524 whether applying from outside or inside the UK.
+The UK Student visa application fee is £558 from 8 April 2026 (increased from £524).
+The same fee applies whether applying from outside or inside the UK.
 Additionally, you must pay the Immigration Health Surcharge of £776 per year for the duration of your visa.
-Your university will also charge £25 for issuing your Confirmation of Acceptance for Studies (CAS).
+Optional priority service costs an additional £500, or £1,000 for super priority.

 How long is the Graduate Route visa in 2026?

 The Graduate Route is currently 2 years for bachelor's and master's graduates, and 3 years for PhD holders.
-However, from 1 January 2027, the duration will reduce to 18 months for non-doctoral graduates.
-Applications submitted by 31 December 2026 will still receive the full 2-year permission.
+From 1 January 2027, the duration reduces to 18 months for non-doctoral graduates.
+Applications submitted by 31 December 2026 still receive the full 2-year permission.
+If you are completing a degree in 2026, time your application carefully to secure the longer duration.

 It depends on your course.
 Undergraduate students can work full-time during official summer vacation periods.
-However, postgraduate taught students (MA, MSc, MBA) typically have dissertations due during summer, which means it counts as term time and you remain limited to 20 hours per week until you have fully completed your course.
+However, postgraduate taught students (MA, MSc, MBA) typically have dissertations due during summer, which means it counts as TERM TIME and you remain limited to 20 hours per week until you have fully submitted your thesis and received confirmation.
+Many students inadvertently breach this rule.

-Can my student dependent work in the UK?
+Can my student dependant work in the UK?

-If you are eligible to bring dependents (PhD or research students only since January 2024), your student dependent can work full-time in most jobs without hourly restrictions.
+If you are eligible to bring dependants (PhD/research students or government-sponsored postgraduate students only since January 2024), your student dependant can work full-time in most jobs without hourly restrictions.
 They cannot work as a professional sportsperson or doctor/dentist in training.
-Dependent children under 18 have the same working restrictions as Child Student visa holders.
+Dependant children under 18 have the same working restrictions as Child Student visa holders.